Federal Aviation Administration, DOT.

 Compliance: Required as indicated, unless accomplished previously.

-To prevent ground resonance due to reduced structural stiffness, which could lead to failure of a main rotor head or main gearbox (MBG) suspension component and subsequent loss of control of the helicopter, accomplish the following:
+To prevent ground resonance due to reduced structural stiffness, which could lead to failure of a main rotor head or main gearbox (MBG) suspension component and Start Printed Page 3167subsequent loss of control of the helicopter, accomplish the following:

 (a) Within 10 hours time-in-service (TIS):